raymonduchen/CarND-P3-Behavioral-Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 103-116) is consisted of 1 normalization layer, 1 cropping layer to crop out non-road region, 3 convolution neural network with 5x5 filter, 2 convolution neural network with 3x3 filter, 1 dropout layer to prevent overfitting, 1 flatten layer, and 4 fully connected layer.
+The final model architecture (model.py lines 103-116) is consisted of 1 normalization layer, 1 cropping layer to crop out non-road region, 3 convolution neural network with 5x5 filter followed by RELU activation layer, 2 convolution neural network with 3x3 filter followed by RELU activation layer, 1 dropout layer to prevent overfitting, 1 flatten layer, and 4 fully connected layer.

 Here is a visualization of the architecture